reiffd7/rec.gov_demographic_analysis/readme.md

 It appears that the people who are visiting O'Haver Lake are whiter and more male than the national average.  <br>
 But, what we can do with this is limited..
-Do white men love this campsite or do Coloradans love this campsite?
-Remember most of its visiters are from Colorado.
+Do white men love this campsite or do Coloradans love this campsite (its the same thing haha)?
+Remember most of its visitors are from Colorado.

+## Conclusion

+Overall, it is hard to come to many if any conclusions from the analysis of Mesa Verde National Park and O'Haver.
+Most of my sample distributions for different census variables were in line with national averages.
+The ones that were different have to be treated with scrutiny.
+It is very easily to conflate different variables and confuse causation and correlation in this type of analysis.
+Just look at O'Haver Lake.

+However, I was able to acomplish my second goal.
+I developed a pipeline that created a new database taking data from reservations.csv and the census api.
+This type of pipeline will be very useful for other projects, especially a pipeline that draws from the census api.
+The pipeline could also be useful for recreation.gov with more specific data about their clientele, more specific inqueries, and a campsite in question.
+With my pipeline and a campsite name, you are only a couple clicks (or ENTERS) away from a wealth of demographic information